gabortill/javascipt-style-guide/README.md

 ## Variable declaration
-All variables should be declared before used.
-The var statement should be the first statement in the function body.
-Avoid single var pattern and declare every variable before used.
+1. All variables should be declared before used.
+2. Avoid single var pattern and the var statements should be the first statement in the function body.

 **why?**

-Use of global variables should be minimized.
-These are makes the program easier to read.
+1. Use of global variables should be minimized.
+2. These are makes the program easier to read.

 ```js
 // BAD
 var badString = 'I am BAD',